Religion in Turkey: Headscarf controversy

 For most of the 20th century, Turkish law prohibited the wearing of headscarves and similar garments of religious symbolism in public governmental institutions.
-The law became a Wedge issue in the public discourse, culminating in an early effort to see the law overturned by the Grand Chamber of the European Court of Human Rights failing in 2005 when the court deemed it legitimate in Leyla Şahin v.
+The law became a wedge issue in the public discourse, culminating in an early effort to see the law overturned by the Grand Chamber of the European Court of Human Rights failing in 2005 when the court deemed it legitimate in Leyla Şahin v.
 Turkey.

 Subsequently, the issue formed a core of Recep Tayyip Erdogan's first campaign for the presidency in 2007, arguing that it was an issue of human rights and freedoms Following his victory, the ban was eliminated in a series of legislative acts starting with an amendment to the constitution in 2008 allowing women to wear headscarves in Turkish universities while upholding the prohibition of symbols of other religions in that context.
 Further changes saw the ban eliminated in some government buildings including parliament the next year, followed by the police forces and, finally, the military in 2017.

 Restriction of alcohol sales and advertising

-Even though alcohol sale hour restrictions are imposed on all stores except restaurants, the smaller grocery stores or Tekels are not following it throughly.
+Even though alcohol sale hour restrictions are imposed on all stores except restaurants, the smaller grocery stores or Tekels are not following it thoroughly.

 In 2013, the parliament of Turkey passed legislation that bans all forms of advertising for alcoholic beverages and restricting the alcohol sales after 11PM, except restaurants.
 This also includes the censoring of images on television, usually implemented by blurring, historically implemented by CNBC-e as flower placement.
 The law was sponsored by the ruling AKP.